-12. Ministry of Health and Min- istry of Justice Ministry of Health and Hos- Make an effort to start the construction of the Special Hospital within AECS as soon as possible and provide human resources solutions ahead, to avoid repeating the situation where the hospital was built but remained non-functional (MT).
-Renovate all the facilities to achieve a positive therapeutic environment.
-It is necessary See Recommendation # 4.
-Situation remained unchanged.
-Conditions improved significantly.
+Ministry Make an effort to start the See Recommendation # 4.
+Recommendation of Health and Min- istry of Justice construction of the Special Hospital within ZIKS as soon as possible and provide human resources solutions ahead, to avoid repeating the situation where the hospital was built but remained non-functional (MT).
+Situation remained uncha- nged. not fulfilled.
+Ministry of Health and Hos- pital Di- rector Renovate all the facilities to achieve a positive therapeutic environment.
+It is necessary to renovate sanitary facilities and take measures to achieve a higher level of hygiene (MT, CPT 9).
+Conditions improved signifi- cantly.
 However, additional investments are needed.
-10 Recommendation not fulfilled. pital Di- rector to renovate sanitary facilities and take measures to achieve a higher level of hygiene (MT, CPT 9).
-14. Hospital Director Ensure personalized space in which patients stay and pro- vide for lockable space for pa- tients' belongings (CPT, MT).
+10 Recommendation partially fulfilled.
+Hospital Director Ensure personalized space in which patients stay and pro- vide for lockable space for pa- tients' belongings (CPT, MT).
 Situation changed insufficiently, space was partially personalized.
-11 Recommendation partially fulfilled, given that patients have cabinets that can not be locked 15.
-Hospital Director Improve the quality and variety of food and provide suitable containers for serving (MT).
+11 Recommendation partially fulfilled , giv- en that patients have cabinets that can not be locked Hospital Director Improve the quality and variety of food and provide suitable containers for serving (MT).
 All patients that we spoke to commended the quality of food (fruit included) and stat- ed that the method of serving the food has been changed.
 Recommendation fulfilled.
-16. Ministry of Health and Hos- pital Di- rector Equip separate rooms within wards so as to ensure that vis- its take place smoothly in the event of adverse weather con- ditions too, and regardless of the availability of dining rooms (MT).
+Ministry of Health and Hos- pital Di- rector Equip separate rooms within wards so as to ensure that vis- its take place smoothly in the event of adverse weather con- ditions too, and regardless of the availability of dining rooms (MT).
 Situation remained un- changed and is unlikely to be changed in near future.
 Visits still take place in the dining rooms.
 Doctor stated that the lack of space and overcrowd- ing at the Hospital do not al- low for the conversion of ex- isting premises.
 Recommendation not fulfilled.
-17. Ministry of Health and Hos- pital Di- rector Ensure that the Hospital be ac- cessible to people with disabili- ties as well (MT).
+Ministry of Health and Hos- pital Di- rector Ensure that the Hospital be ac- cessible to people with disabili- ties as well (MT).
 Situation remained un- changed.
 It is not certain that the situation at the Hospital can change, due to cascading terrain and old buildings.
 12 Recommendation not fulfilled.
-18. Ministry of Health and Hos- pital Di- rector Provide a new electric genera- tor (MT).
+Ministry of Health and Hos- pital Di- rector Provide a new electric genera- tor (MT).
 Funds have been provided and a tender open for the pur- chase of an electric generator; following legal procedure, the Hospital will receive a new electric generator.
 Recommendation fulfilled.